NicoPANW/Contrail_Cookbook/docs/index.md

 All traffic goes via MAC FIB lookup only.

-_Note: This option is useful once we have non-IP traffic like legacy protocols in VNF (PXEboot, DHCP, etc.)._
+_Note: This option is useful once we have non-IP traffic like legacy protocols in VNF (PXEboot, DHCP request to another VM, etc.)._

 Below we can notice that the IP FIB is empty while the MAC FIB is populated.